dain/presto-truffle/README.md

    and quantity < 24;
 ```

-This test is excuted using pure Java code and with a single Truffle node wrapping this code.
+This test is excuted using pure Java code and with a hand-crafted Truffle AST modelling this code.

 Setup
 =====